darshansumant/Philly_Property_Tax/README.md

 ## References

-This app was built primarily as a project for the [Civic Technology course](https://abhinemani.com/civictechcourse/) at The University of Chicago.
+This app was built primarily as a project for the [Civic Technology course](https://abhinemani.com/civictechcourse/) at The University of Chicago by [Abhi Nemani](https://abhinemani.com/).

 An invaluable resource for the project has been the [Ruby on Rails tutorial by Clara Raubertas](https://pacific-garden-68717.herokuapp.com/).